shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

 .. {{{

-In the article :ref:`Deriving the Faraday Tensor from the 1865 Maxwell Equations`, I reordered and expressed the original Maxwell's equations with modern notation.
+In the article :ref:`Deriving the Faraday Tensor from the 1865 Maxwell Equations`, I reordered and re-expressed the original Maxwell's equations with modern notation.
 We use this form as the basis for formulating the electromagnetic field equations using geometric differential forms.

 .. rubric:: Inhomogenous Maxwell equations

+*Gauss’s Law* and *Ampère’s Circuital Law* are gathered:

 .. math::
    :label: M1